 - The Thom isomorphism is used to define fiber integration of multiplicative cohomology theories.

-W. Cockcroft, On the Thom isomorphism Theorem Mathematical Proceedings of the Cambridge Philosophical Society (1962), 58 (pdf)
+- W. H. Cockcroft, On the Thom isomorphism Theorem, Mathematical Proceedings of the Cambridge Philosophical Society (1962), 58 (web, pdf)

 A discussion in differential geometry with fiberwise compactly supported differential forms is around theorem 6.17 of